What does the Bible say about divorce? Is it a sin for Christians to get divorced?

 The first thing we should recognize in Jesus’ teaching on divorce is his protection of the most vulnerable, the women.
 They were being taken advantage of by a system that was set up against them.
 Jesus evens the playing field in marriage showing an equal responsibility for both men and women.
 He puts an end to the rules that put women at a disadvantage and restores his intention for marriage.

-Jesus does a lot more for women, you can read that here: Jesus Valued Women (and why that matters)
+Jesus does a lot more for women, you can read that here: Jesus Treatment Of Women

 2. Jesus Stands Firmly on Truth